Lutetia: Streets

-The streets and squares were laid out in blocks ("insular") of 300 Roman feet (88.8 m) square.
+The streets and squares were laid out in blocks ("insulae") of 300 Roman feet (89 m) square.
 As a result the modern Rue Saint Martin and Rue Saint-Denis, which were both laid out in Roman times, are 600 Roman feet apart.

 Excavations of the streets have uncovered the ruts in the roads from the wheels of chariots and wagons.
 The roads were regularly repaired with fresh stones, gradually raising their height by as much as a metre.

 Residences

 The residential streets of Lutetia, unlike the boulevards, were irregular and not as-well maintained as they were the responsibility of the home-owners, not the city.
 Traces of several of these early residential neighbourhoods, dating to the beginning of the 1st century AD, particularly on the Rue de l'Abbé de l'Épée, rue Pierre-et-Marie-Curie, and the garden of the Êcole des Mines have been discovered.

 The houses generally had wood frames covered with clay.
 The floors were covered with yellow clay or packed earth.
 Excavations showed that the city had an important plaster industry; plaster was used to simulate stone, as a covering, or in the form of bricks and tiles.

 The houses of the wealthy often had an underfloor heating system and their own bath suite.
 Their interior walls were covered with plaster, and often painted with frescoes, some traces of which have been recovered (see gallery).
 They frequently had a reception room on the ground floor and bedrooms upstairs, accessed by a stairway, as well as a cellar which sometimes had its own well.
 Several houses were grouped together with a common courtyard.

 In May 2006, a Roman road was found during expansion of the University of Pierre and Marie Curie campus.
 Additionally, remains of private houses dating from the reign of Augustus (27 BC – 14 AD) containing heated floors were found.
 The owners were wealthy enough to own baths which was a status symbol among Roman citizens.